If you want to use SMS marketing as part of your customer loyalty program, what tools are most helpful?

 To do that, you can emphasize the ways in which your product helps them in general.
 You can also talk about how you have other products that they haven’t purchased that can also be helpful.

-So, for example, if you are a restaurant where kids can eat free on Tuesday nights, perhaps you set up an alert to go out on Tuesdays to customers who opt-in to receive alerts from you reminding them that kids eat free that night.
+So, for example, if you work at a restaurant where kids can eat free on Tuesday nights, perhaps you set up an alert to go out on Tuesdays to customers who opt-in to receive alerts from you reminding them that kids eat free that night.

 You might also use reminder alerts when a customer is close to a certain loyalty bonus.
 If they only need to buy one more drink from your coffeeshop to receive a free drink, you can text them to remind them of that.